Avetta Compliance: Everything You Need to Know

 on Mar 27, 2023

-Avetta is one of several procurement databases that helps ensure contractors and vendors meet rigorous safety standards.
+Avetta is one of several procurement databases that help ensure contractors and vendors meet rigorous safety standards.
 While jumping through the (many) certification hoops can seem like a hassle, it often becomes a win-win for everyone.
 Contractors instill trust in those looking to hire, and those looking to hire can rest assured that their contractors will maintain a safe workplace and meet regulations.

 Let’s dive into Avetta versus other procurement databases and how to get and stay compliant.